Ted Dabney: Career in the computer industry

 Dabney left Bank of America after a year, and on recommendation of John Herbert, a colleague he worked with, was hired by Hewlett-Packard.
 Within a few weeks, Herbert had moved on to Ampex and convinced Dabney to interview there.
 Dabney joined Ampex in 1961, working in their military products section.
 This work led to him becoming involved in early video imagery products within Ampex, including vidicon systems.
 By around 1969 Ampex had also hired Nolan Bushnell, who worked alongside Dabney and where they became friends.
 Bushnell, prior to joining Ampex, had come up with the idea of making a carnival-like pizza place with animatronics and games, and discussed this idea with Dabney.
 After seeing a computer system at the Stanford Artificial Intelligence Laboratory, the two came up with the concept of using a smaller computer or video systems, adding coin slots, and allowing people to pay to play games on this.

 Dabney and Bushnell jointly created a partnership called Syzygy (named after astronomy term representing an alignment of celestial bodies) in 1971.
 When they decided to incorporate, they discovered another company had that name and therefore established their corporation under the name Atari, Inc., based on the Go term equivalent to chess's "check", as both had been avid fans of the game.
 Their first product was Computer Space, inspired by having seen Spacewar! running at various computer laboratories.
 Dabney created a motion system using a video circuit made up of cheap analog and digital components of a standard television set rather than acquire an expensive computer, while Bushnell designed its cabinet and worked with Nutting Associates to manufacture the game at scale.
 Bushnell used this to convince Al Alcorn, another Ampex employee, to leave and join Atari to help program more of these games.
 Under Bushnell's direction, Alcorn used Dabney's video circuit concept to create the programming for Atari's next game, Pong.
 Dabney constructed the coin slot mechanism portion of the cabinet.
 Once their one-off version proved successful, they ramped up production for scale, with Dabney overseeing the manufacturing process.
-Pong became the first successful arcade game.
+Pong became the first successful arcade video game.